 Legume Plant Family

-Veggies: beans, soybeans, fava beans, peas, snow peas, sugar snaps, peanuts and lentils.
+Veggies: beans, chickpeas, fava beans, peas, snow peas, soybeans and sugar snaps

 Similarities: The legume family enriches the soil with nitrogen.
-Beans, peas, lentils and peanuts grow their edible seeds in pods.
+These veggies grow their edible seeds in pods.
 You have to protect these seeds from the birds when you first plant them because the birds love them too!
 These plants are very low maintenance when it comes to plant food but do get thirsty – who doesn’t get thirsty!
-Even though the lupine has spikes the individual flowers on the spike are like the sweet pea, bean and pea flowers.
+Even though the lupine has spikes the individual flowers on the spikes are like the sweet pea, bean and pea flowers.
 Pollinators love these flowers.

-Last plant family we talked about was the Aster Plant Family.
+Last plant family we talked about was the Grass Plant Family

 Leave a Reply